Syracuse Orange football: "The Franchise"

 Floyd Little played for Syracuse from 1964 to 1966.
 He is the only three-time All-American running back to compete for the Syracuse University Orangemen.
 He finished 5th in Heisman Trophy voting in both 1965 and 1966.
 Floyd was the leading force behind teams that earned tickets to the Sugar Bowl in 1964 and the Gator Bowl in 1966 (teaming with another great tailback Larry Csonka in the latter).
 In addition to breaking the running records of Brown and Davis, Little became the greatest kick returner in Orange history.
 He led the country in all-purpose yardage, averaging 199 yards per game in 1965.

 Floyd Little was the first ever first-round draft pick to sign with the American Football League's Denver Broncos.
 During his rookie year, Little led the NFL in punt returns with a 16.9-yard average.
 He led the NFL in combined yards in 1967 and 1968 and was the first ever Bronco to win a rushing title, leading the AFC in rushing in 1970 and the following year he became the first Bronco to eclipse 1,000 yards, gaining 1,133 to lead the NFL.
 Little was Denver Broncos team captain all 9 seasons, including his rookie season and he was known as "The Franchise".
 Floyd Little retired as the NFL's 7th all-time leading rusher with 6,323 yards.
 He later was inducted both in the College and Pro Football Hall of Fame.
 To honor his achievements Denver Broncos retired his #44 jersey.

 Statues of Davis (second on campus), Brown and Little are at Syracuse University's Plaza 44, commemorating the number the running backs wore while playing football.
-No. 44 has become so associated with Syracuse that the university's ZIP code, 13244, was requested by university officials to remember those who wore 44 for the Orange.
+No. 44 has become so associated with Syracuse that all university phone numbers begin with 44 and the university's ZIP code, 13244, was requested by university officials to remember those who wore 44 for the Orange.
 “Number 44 not only has come to represent greatness on the football field, it has become a part of the university's and the community's identity”.